 What Is Undervolting?

 Before pushing on, it’s worth knowing what undervolting is, as it’s a pretty serious process.
 While undervolting doesn’t damage your CPU, overdoing it can make your system unstable (though it’s easy to reverse).
 Overvolting, on the other hand, can damage your CPU if abused, but used carefully, can allow you to overclock your CPU to higher speeds.
-Wwe won’t be covering that today.)
+(We won’t be covering that today.)

 Undervolt Your CPU Using Throttlestop

-Once you’ve done that, click “CPU Cache” in the “FIVR Control” section, and set it to the same voltage.
+- Click “CPU Cache” in the FIVR Control area in the top middle of the window.
+Set the Offset Voltage to the same voltage.
 It’s crucial that CPU Core and CPU Cache always have the same Voltage Offset.

-If your system remains stable (no blue-screen crashes), then you can continue decreasing the CPU Cache and CPU Core voltage in -10mV increments to further reduce your CPU temperature.
-If you reach a point where your system crashes, reboot your PC, open Throttlestop, and bring the Offset Voltage back up towards a point at which your system was stable.
+- If your system remains stable (no blue-screen crashes), then you can continue decreasing the CPU Cache and CPU Core voltage in -10mV increments to further reduce your CPU temperature.
+If you reach a point where your system crashes, reboot your PC, open Throttlestop, and bring the Offset Voltage back up toward a point at which your system was stable.

 Different CPUs can handle different levels of undervoltage, so you’ll need to experiment a bit to find out the limits for your CPU.
-My Intel i7-6700HQ CPU goes down to -150mV with no problem, but yours may differ.

-When you’re done making adjustments, click “OK” in the FIVR control Panel, then “Turn On” in the main Throttlestop window.
+- When you’re done making adjustments, click “OK” in the FIVR control Panel, then “Turn On” in the main Throttlestop window.